DadCooksDinner

 Description

 Grilled Korean Chicken Wings recipe.
-Grilled chicken wings with a Korean gochujang barbecue sauce - a sweet and spicy treat.
+Korean BBQ Chicken wings from the grill with a gochujang-based barbecue sauce.
+These grilled wings are a sweet and spicy treat.

 Ingredients